qurhub/qur-typetest/README.md

 const str: string = 1
 ```

 Note: each test file should have at least one `export` or `import` expression.
 This way Typescript compiler would consider those files as modules, i.e. isolated code blocks.
 Otherwise for the example above `tsc` would generate errors `Cannot redeclare block-scoped variable 'str'`.
-If you don't have any `export` or `import` then simply add this in the end of the file:
+Because of this reason, add this in the end of each files:

 ```ts
 export {}